 Some cases of Barrett esophagus have run in families suggesting that some individuals have a genetic predisposition to developing the disorder.
 A genetic predisposition means a person carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or "activated" under certain circumstances, such as due to particular environmental factors.

 It is likely that several different factors, including environmental and genetic factors as well as lifestyle choices, cause the distinctive tissue changes that characterized Barrett esophagus.
 Such factors may also be why individuals with Barrett esophagus are more likely than individuals in the general population to develop adenocarcinoma of the esophagus.

-Certain risk factors have been indentified for developing Barrett esophagus including individuals who are of advancing age (60 or older), white, male, and obese.
-Smoking may also increase the risk of developing Barrett esophagus.
+Certain risk factors have been identified for developing Barrett esophagus including individuals who are of advancing age (60 or older), white, male, and obese.
+Smoking increases the risk of developing Barrett esophagus.